You have heard of Gibbs' rules...Here are Joe's Nuggets

 Surround yourself with good Christian people – make it a priority.
 Those are the people you work with and commit to.

-Keep an eye out, and your spidey senses (Holy Spirit) sharpened for those, even those purporting to be Christian, who are not honest and are “wolves” looking to take advantage of sheep.
+Keep your enemies closer?
+Translation: Keep a close eye out, and your spidey senses (Holy Spirit) sharpened for people, even those purporting to be Christian, who are not honest and are “wolves” looking to take advantage of sheep.